 Videos from the 2020 virtual Luskin Summit series are in a Showcase on the UCLA Luskin channel on Vimeo.

-This session was co-hosted by the Luskin Center for Innovation and the USC Schwarzenegger Institute.
+May 22: How economic stimulus packages offer opportunity to invest in environmental sustainability-related initiatives.
+Co-hosted by the Luskin Center for Innovation and the USC Schwarzenegger Institute.

 A Look Back at Luskin Summit 2019

 On April 24, 2019, the UCLA Luskin School of Public Affairs held the inaugural Luskin Summit.
 Its theme was “Livable L.A.”